jhannemann/bowling/instructions/BowlingGame.md

 the ball will now shoot down the lane, decelerating quickly.

-You will note that the ball does not exaclty behave like a real bowling ball.
+You will note that the ball does not exactly behave like a real bowling ball.
 In part this is because,
 at the default mass of 1 kg,
 it is too light.